Fizmath/Python-3.11-multiprocessing-and-multithreading-Benchmarking/README.md

 docker run -it --rm --privileged -v $(pwd):/myapp python:3.10.8-bullseye bash
 ```

-it immeditely falls into the docker shel, type ` ls myapp/` to make sure that you are on the right path :
+it immeditely falls into the docker shell , type ` ls myapp/` to make sure that you are on the right path :

 ```bash
 root@xxxxxx:/# ls myapp/